Farm to table menu! Fresh-to-fork! Eat local!

 Start Small to Keep Costs Down

-One of the most significant hurdles restaurants operators have to jump when it comes to locally-sourced food is working the higher prices into their budgets.
+One of the most significant hurdles restaurants operators have to jump when it comes to a farm to table menu, is working the higher prices into their budgets.

 Farmers usually have to charge more because of smaller orders, delivery fees, and other manual tasks.